Bobolink (Photo by Bill Hubick)

 What is the bobolink's conservation status?

-Bobolinks are assessed as threatened in Canada by the Committee of the Status of Endangered Wildlife in Canada and listed under the Species at Risk Act.
+Bobolinks are assessed as special concern in Canada by the Committee of the Status of Endangered Wildlife in Canada and listed under the Species at Risk Act.

 Bobolink populations are declining because of the loss of prairies and other grasslands habitats.
 Their use of hay fields for nesting can make them vulnerable to accidental mortality during harvest before the end of the nesting season (generally before July 15).
 Habitat loss and fragmentation is the key threat for this species.
 Climate change could also exacerbate their vulnerability related to earlier haying of crops in the summer if growing seasons are extended with warmer temperatures.
 Pesticide use on their wintering and breeding grounds may also be contributing to their decline.